Libera!

-Libera! is a Spanish non-profit animal rights organization.
+Libera! is an international non-profit animal rights organization.
 Among other actions, it carries out education and public-awareness campaigns.
 Libera! was founded in 2004 in Barcelona.
-The group's initial actions focused on Catalonia, but the group gradually transformed into a national organisation.
+The group's initial actions focused on Barcelona.
+Catalonia (Spain), but the group gradually transformed into an international organisation.
+At the moment, it has delegations too in Argentina, Uruguay, and Ecuador.

 One of its campaigns reached international media was the campaign Libera a Susi (Spanish: "Free Susi").
 This campaign aimed to free the only elephant at the Barcelona Zoo, an African elephant named Susi, who according to Libera! and the British organisation Born Free Foundation, suffered from severe psychological problems resulting from loneliness.
 Libera! aims to move Susi to an elephant sanctuary, where she could live in better and freer conditions in the company of other elephants.

 This campaign has received support from the world of culture.
 José Saramago (a winner of the Nobel Prize for Literature), Queen Sofía, and personalities in Barcelona municipal politics, such as Imma Mayol, have endorsed the campaign.
 Libera! conducted this campaign with the support of the Fundación Faada and the Born Free Foundation.